-The European Union’s (EU) Sixth Money Laundering Directive (6AMLD) came into effect a little over a month ago.
-This means there are now less than six months left until it must be implemented by financial institutions and other obliged entities on 3 June 2021.
+The European Union’s (EU) Sixth Money Laundering Directive (6AMLD) came into effect on the 3rd December 2020, with a deadline for implementation by financial institutions and other obliged entities of the 3rd June 2021.

 The message from 6AMLD is clear: personal accountability will be held for non-compliance.

-With the clock ticking, now is the time to protect yourself both personally and professionally by getting AML systems, policies and procedures into shape.
+With the introduction of these new directives, now is the time to protect yourself both personally and professionally by getting your organisation's AML systems, policies and procedures into shape.